 Wetting agents prevent solids from becoming water-wet while the emulsion is forming.
 Emulsifiers surround the water droplets and prevent their coalescence.
-Invert emulsion drilling fluids are three-phase systems: a continuous phase of oil (diesel, mineral oil, or alternative oil) and two discontinuous phases of solids and emulsified water.
+Invert emulsion drilling fluids are three-phase systems: a continuous phase of oil (diesel, mineral oil, or alternative oil) and two discontinuous solids and emulsified water phases.
 Since the oil is the continuous phase, the oil surrounds the water droplets and the solid particles.
-The water will not dissolve in the oil, but rather remains suspended as small droplets.
+The water will not dissolve in the oil but remain suspended as small droplets.
 Putting mechanical energy into the system creates such emulsions.

 The energy breaks down the emulsified phase into small droplets.
-These drops, however, only remain stable for a short time before they begin to coalesce and form larger droplets.
-Over time the water and oil will separate, with water migrating to the bottom and oil to the top.
-Stable emulsions, like those found in properly formulated oil-based invert emulsion muds, should not exhibit phase separation.
+However, these drops only remain stable for a short time before they coalesce and form larger droplets.
+Over time, the water and oil will separate, with water migrating to the bottom and oil to the top.
+Like those found in properly formulated oil-based invert emulsion muds, stable emulsions should not exhibit phase separation.
 Surfactants (emulsifiers) are used to stabilize these emulsions.
 Solids, particularly clay solids, also function as emulsifiers for water-in-oil.
 Muds that are stabilized with emulsifiers and/or clays will be oil continuous but may exhibit settling of solids if the viscosity is too low.

-A surfactant is a molecule with two chemical groups having different natures, joined to form a tadpole-like structure.
-The “tail” is a fatty oil-compatible group containing carbon and hydrogen atoms while the “head” is a polar, water-compatible group.
+A surfactant is a molecule with two chemical groups having different natures joined to form a tadpole-like structure.
+The “tail” is a fatty oil-compatible group containing carbon and hydrogen atoms, while the “head” is a polar, water-compatible group.
 The polar group may be an alcohol, amine, amide, acid, or salt of an acid.
-The ability to change the combination of oil compatible groups and water compatible groups makes it possible to create a great variety of surfactants.
-As two water droplets come together they repel each other, rather than colliding and combining to form one larger droplet.
+Changing the combination of oil-compatible and water-compatible groups makes it possible to create many surfactants.
+As two water droplets come together, they repel each other rather than colliding and combining to form one larger droplet.
 The type of surfactant and the amount of mechanical energy used to mix the mud determine the size of the water droplets.
-With increased agitation, smaller droplet form and a tighter emulsion are produced.
-Smaller water droplets resulting in a larger surface area and a greater area of oil/water contact.
+With increased agitation, smaller droplets form, and a tighter emulsion is produced.
+Smaller water droplets result in a larger surface area and a greater area of oil/water contact.

 Secondary emulsifiers Additives For Oil-Based Drilling Mud

-The secondary emulsifiers are very powerful oil wetting chemicals.
-Generally, these products do not form emulsions as well as the primary emulsifiers, but the oil-wet solids before the emulsion are formed.
+The secondary emulsifiers are very powerful oil-wetting chemicals.
+Generally, these products do not form emulsions as well as the primary emulsifiers, but the oil-wet solids before the emulsion is formed.
 Used to readily emulsify any water intrusions quickly.
 Typically, these additives are polyamides or imidazolines.

 The organophilic lignites are used as high-temperature fluid loss additives.
-They also will aid in the emulsification of water especially at high temperatures.
-Lignite is treated with an amine to make it oil dispersible.
+They also aid in the emulsification of water, especially at high temperatures.
+Lignite is treated with an amine to make it oil-dispersible.
 It controls fluid loss by plugging and can be used at high concentrations without causing excessive viscosities (20-lb/bbl +/-).
 Oil-based mud Asphaltic fluid loss additives – generally consist of Gilsonite or asphalt derivatives.
-Gilsonite has high-temperature stability (400°F) whereas asphalt is not as temperature stable (350°F).
+Gilsonite has high-temperature stability (400°F), whereas asphalt is not as temperature stable (350°F).
 High concentrations of Gilsonite can cause excessive viscosity and gelation of the mud.
 The treatment level will not usually exceed 8 lb/bbl.

 Invert emulsions derive limited viscosity from the base oil and submicron-sized emulsified water, but this viscosity will be Newtonian in character.
-The major non-Newtonian viscosity is derived from organophilic clays (also known as organoclays).
+The major non-Newtonian viscosity is derived from organophilic clays (organoclays).
 These are bentonites in which the inorganic exchangeable cations, such as sodium, calcium, and magnesium, have been displaced by fatty quaternary amines.
-These viscosity builders are made from bentonite, hectorite, or attapulgite treated with an amine to make them oil dispersible.
-Bentonite is most commonly used and is compatible with diesel and mineral oils up to 350°F. For temperatures above 350°F, especially in mineral oil formulations, hectorite-based clay should be used.
-Organophilic attapulgite is used to improve the suspension properties of well packer fluids without appreciably increasing the viscosity.
+These viscosity builders are made from bentonite, hectorite, or attapulgite treated with an amine to make them oil-dispersible.
+Bentonite is most commonly used and is compatible with diesel and mineral oils up to 350°F. Hectorite-based clay should be used for temperatures above 350°F, especially in mineral oil formulations.
+Organophilic attapulgite improves the suspension properties of well packer fluids without appreciably increasing the viscosity.

-The separation of the clay platelets can be helped by adding chemical species that will adsorb between the inter-laminar sites and begin to weaken the bonding forces between the sheets can help the separation of the clay platelets.
+The separation of the clay platelets can be helped by adding chemical species that will adsorb between the inter-laminar sites and begin to weaken the bonding forces between the sheets, which can help the separation of the clay platelets.
 These chemicals are called polar activators.
-They also act on un-coated sites.
+They also act on uncoated sites.
 The polar activator most often used is water.
-Freshwater is more effective than calcium chloride brines so the order of addition of the salt can be important.
+Freshwater is more effective than calcium chloride brines, so the order of salt addition can be important.
 This is why adding water with the organophilic clay will enhance the viscosity and dispersion.
 These materials appear to function by adsorbing onto organophilic clay particles and enhancing interaction among them.
 Polar activators enable the formation of a network or structure that increases viscosity.
-The nature of the network is thought to be different than the viscosity-building structure that forms among clay particles in water-based muds.
-Although the water in itself is an excellent polar activator, its effect on viscosity is diluted somewhat by the emulsifiers that are always present in invert muds.
+The network’s nature is considered different than the viscosity-building structure that forms among clay particles in water-based muds.
+Although the water is an excellent polar activator, its effect on viscosity is somewhat diluted by the emulsifiers always present in inverted muds.

 Aromatics are present naturally in diesel and are responsible for the ease with which organophilic clays (OPC) yield in diesel oil.
-With the advent of low-toxicity mineral oils as replacements for diesel, yielding of OPC’s was made more difficult.
-That problem was originally solved by reformulating the OPC’s.
+With the advent of low-toxicity mineral oils as diesel replacements, yielding OPCs was made more difficult.
+That problem was originally solved by reformulating the OPCs.
 More recently, similar results have been obtained by adjusting the emulsifier packages.
-The new generation of oils, namely the esters and ethers, exhibit viscosities that are several-fold higher than the mineral oils, but they approach the mineral oils insofar as their inability to yield OPC’s.
+The new generation of oils, namely the esters and ethers, exhibit several-fold higher viscosities than the mineral oils.
+However, they approach the mineral oils insofar as their inability to yield OPCs.

-The Polymeric viscosifiers additives that increase the viscosity of oil muds in the presence of organophilic bentonite, especially when the organophilic bentonite performance is reduced by high temperatures; they work up to 400°F. High molecular weight sulfonated polystyrene becomes effective only when the temperature exceeds 250°F.
+The Polymeric viscosifier additives that increase the viscosity of oil muds in the presence of organophilic bentonite, especially when high temperatures reduce the organophilic bentonite performance; they work up to 400°F. High molecular weight sulfonated polystyrene becomes effective only when the temperature exceeds 250°F.

 Generally, oil-based muds behave as pseudoplastic fluids.
-They thin with increasing shear in a manner similar to clay-containing water-based muds.
+They thin with increasing shear-like clay-containing water-based muds.
 However, absolute viscosities tend to be considerably lower in oil-based muds.
-A consequence of this is that oil-based muds generally do not suspend solids, such as weighting materials and drill cuttings, as well as similar viscosity water-based muds.
-This property is particularly important at low shear rates and is related to the low-shear viscosity and elastic properties of the mud.
-To enhance viscosity and cut- tings-carrying (hole cleaning) capacity, oil-mud polymers may be added.
-Care must be taken when adding these products as over-treatment results in extremely high viscosities.
-Often these products will not fully yield until reaching a certain temperature.
-It is very difficult to decrease excessive viscosities caused by the addition of these polymers.
+A consequence is that oil-based muds generally do not suspend solids, such as weighting materials and drill cuttings, as well as water-based muds with similar viscosity.
+This property is particularly important at low shear rates and is related to the mud’s low-shear viscosity and elastic properties.
+Oil-mud polymers may be added to enhance viscosity and cuttings-carrying (hole cleaning) capacity.
+Care must be taken when adding these products, as over-treatment results in extremely high viscosities.
+Often, these products will not fully yield until they reach a certain temperature.
+It is very difficult to decrease excessive viscosities caused by adding these polymers.

-Alternative viscosity builders are a class of fatty acid dimers and trimers, which appear to build low-shear viscosity with less effect at high shear rates.
-These are particularly effective in deviated wells to ensure suspension of both weighting materials and cuttings during periods of little or no circulation.
-Rheology modifiers of this type typically increase low-shear-rate viscosity values as determined by the 3 and 6 rpm readings on a viscometer.
-Barite can “sag” (Barite Sag)or slide down the hole, especially on deviated wells; these additives will minimize or eliminate this “sag”.
+Alternative viscosity builders are a class of fatty acid dimers and trimers, which appear to build low-shear viscosity with less effect at high-shear rates.
+These are particularly effective in deviated wells to ensure the suspension of weighting materials and cuttings during periods of little or no circulation.
+Rheology modifiers of this type typically increase low-shear-rate viscosity values as determined by the three and 6-rpm readings on a viscometer.
+Barite can “sag” (Barite Sag) or slide down the hole, especially on deviated wells; these additives will minimize or eliminate this “sag”.
 Increases in total mud viscosity are avoided when using these additives.